 View more comprehensive NAEP results (including results from other states) as well as sample test questions and details of the assessment administration

 2015 National Assessment of Educational Progress (NAEP) Assessment Window

-The National Assessment of Educational Progress (NAEP) will be administered to a sample of fourth-or-eighth-grade students in your school between January through March 2015.
+The National Assessment of Educational Progress (NAEP) will be administered to samples of fourth-or-eighth-grade students from January 26 through March 6.
 Students will be assessed in mathematics, reading, or science.
 Students will spend about 90 minutes completing the assessment, including answering questions in one subject area and answering questions about themselves and their educational experiences.
 Each school principal and the teachers of the subjects being assessed will also complete a questionnaire.
 As principals, you are essential partners in NAEP.
 You make an important contribution to NAEP by working closely with your students, teachers and staff and explaining why the assessment is important.

 Vermont NAEP Performance Results

 Use the summaries below to view Vermont's performance on the most recent administrations of NAEP.
 The reports include national results, Vermont state results, comparisons to other states' and past years' performance and results for subgroups of students.